Leave of Absence and Withdrawal

 Attendance has important effects on your enrollment status at the University:

 - If you have not participated in any class for 21 consecutive calendar days (excluding scheduled breaks), you will be administratively withdrawn from your program.
-You may not exceed 14 days of nonattendance if you are enrolled in a 6-week term.
+You may not exceed 14 days of nonattendance if you are enrolled in a 6-week session.

 - If you are a first-term or returning student enrolled in a non-ExcelTrack program and do not register attendance within any of the classes remaining in your schedule at the end of the add/drop period, your enrollment will be cancelled.
-If you are a first-term or returning student enrolled in an ExcelTrack program and do not complete academic activity prior to the end of the third week of a 10-week term or the second week of a 6-week term, your enrollment will be cancelled.
+If you are a first-term or returning student enrolled in an ExcelTrack program and do not complete academic activity prior to the end of the third week of a 10-week term or the second week of a 6-week session, your enrollment will be cancelled.

 Any incomplete courses at the time of withdrawal are subject to standard University withdrawal policies.